Skip to content

 Pro Tips

-Implement a 'digital detox' period of at least 2-4 hours immediately post-competition to reduce cognitive load from screens, social media, and constant notifications, allowing your brain to truly disengage.
+Implement a 'digital detox' period of 2-4 hours post-competition to allow your brain to truly switch off from constant stimulation.
+This dramatically aids neural recovery.

 Frequently Asked Questions

-Can specific supplements help with post-competition mental fog and focus?+
+Are there specific supplements that help with mental recovery?+

 Recovery in a can